UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_2_MVVM/async-programming.md

 ### Version 01 - Using a Synchronous API
 The first version is intended to illustrate the problem we are solving.
-In this example, we download Open the task in the folder v1 and examing the code-behind `MainPage,xaml.cs`
+In this example, we download Open the task in the folder v1 and examine the code-behind `MainPage,xaml.cs`

 ```C#
 public partial class MainPage : ContentPage